SNU-ARC/NestedFP/README.md

 ## Overview

-**NestedFP** is a high-performance, memory-efficient dual-precision framework for LLM serving that enables both FP8 and FP16 inference from a single 16-bit model without additional memory overhead.
-It introduces a lightweight FP16→(FP8 + residual) decomposition and a custom CUTLASS-based kernel integrated into vLLM, achieving up to 1.55× throughput improvement in FP8 mode with accuracy comparable to standard quantized FP8 models.
-It also retains full FP16 precision capability for dynamic, SLO-aware serving.
+**NestedFP** is a high-performance, memory-efficient dual-precision framework for LLM serving that supports both FP8 and FP16 inference from a single FP16 model without additional memory overhead.
+It introduces a lightweight FP16 → (FP8 + residual) decomposition and CUTLASS-based custom kernels integrated into vLLM, delivering FP8 accuracy on par with standard quantized FP8 models while preserving full FP16 precision.
+NestedFP further enables dynamic, SLO-aware serving by allowing runtime precision selection.

-> ⚠️ **Note:** NestedFP now supports **vLLM 0.8.5**, but this README still describes the installation process for **vLLM 0.8.3**.
-The setup guide for vLLM 0.8.5 and the instructions for running the updated end-to-end evaluation process will be added soon.
-The Python package list is provided in **`nestedfp.yml`**.
-You can adjust the directory paths inside the YAML file and remove the **`vllm`** and **`cutlass`** packages before creating the environment, as both require manual reinstallation.

 ## Requirements